servicetitan/Stl.Fusion.Samples/docs/tutorial/Part04.md

 ## Call execution

-> When you simultaneously call the same method of computed service
+> When you simultaneously call the same method of compute service
 > with the same arguments from multiple threads, it's guaranteed
 > that:
 >